SolPOCandCo/SolPOC/SolPOC/readme.md

 Welcome to the main folder of SolPOC.
-This folder contain the code with the refractive index necessary for the code As commande as `pip instal` is not available, install SolPOC mean downloading this folder Pip install as no interest, as we recommand to directly use the main scrip `optimization_multiprocess.py`
+This folder contain the code with the refractive index necessary for the code.
+As commande as `pip instal` is not available, install SolPOC mean downloading the full folder.
+Pip install as no interest, as we recommand to directly use the main scrip `optimization_multiprocess.py`.

 This folder contain :